 In this case, we are looking for a continuation of this uptrend.
 This is a 1 hour time chart AUDJPY currency pair.

-You can see that the Bears tried their hardest to stop this uptrend from occurring, but the Bulls were too strong which is why you see this pin bar form.
+You can see the Bears tried their hardest to stop this uptrend from occurring.
+The Bulls were too strong, which is why you see the pin bar form.

 This is a perfect example of a pin bar price action reversal setup.

 Step 2: Look for Past Price Action to Determine Why The Pin Bar Formed.